Summary: in this tutorial, you will learn about the TypeScript function types that allow you to define types for functions.

 A function type has two parts: parameters and return type.
 When declaring a function type, you need to specify both parts with the following syntax:

-The following example shows how to declare a variable which has a function type that accepts two numbers and returns a number:
+The following example shows how to declare a variable that has a function type that accepts two numbers and returns a number:

 In this example: